-Measurement of Administration Accuracy.
-We validated administration accuracy using the confirmation procedure of the Japanese Society of Nuclear Medicine, which is based on the guidelines for 18F-FDG imaging of the EANM (11).
-The differences of measured value in internal detector of each device and external dose calibrator were confirmed.
-We determined temporal variations, variations in radioactive concentrations, and dispensed volumes of 18F-FDG for the AI-300, M-130, and UG-05.
-The total volumes of physiologic saline containing 18F-FDG in sealed 30-mL vials for the M-130, AI-300, and UG-05 were 25, 20, and 18.5 mL, respectively.
+We validated administration accuracy based on the confirmation procedure of the Japanese Society of Nuclear Medicine (JSNM) that is based on the EANM guidelines for 18F-FDG imaging (11).
+Difference of measured value in internal detector of each device and external dose calibrator were confirmed.
+We determined temporal variations, variations in radioactive concentrations and dispensed volumes of 18F-FDG for the AI-300, M-130 and UG-05.
+Total volumes of physiological saline containing 18F-FDG in sealed 30-mL vials for the M-130, AI-300 and UG-05 were 25, 20 and 18.5 mL, respectively.
 A reference value comprised a specific amount of radioactivity in a sealed vial measured using the external dose calibrator.
-The average of 5 measured values was defined as the reference value with which all radioactivity values determined by the automated infusion devices were compared.
-Temporal variations in specified amounts of 50 and 185 MBq of radioactivity were measured 6 times on different days.
-The results of sample 6 for the M-130 were excluded because they did not fulfil the criteria.
-Variations in radioactive concentrations and dispensed volumes of 18F-FDG were also confirmed with 100-1,000 MBq/mL and 0.15-3.5 mL, respectively.
+The average of five measured values was defined as the reference value, with which all radioactivity values determined by the automated infusion devices were compared.
+Temporal variations in specified amounts of 50 and 185 MBq of radioactivity were measured six times on different days.
+The results of sample No. 6 in M-130 were excluded because it did not fulfil the criteria.
+Variations in radioactive concentrations and dispensed volumes of 18F-FDG were also confirmed with 100 - 1000 MBq/mL and 0.15 - 3.5 mL, respectively.
 Radioactive concentrations were calculated by dividing the actual administered volume by the desired amount of administered radioactivity.